- 1 Ways to Resist

 - Approximately 0.44 percent of Connecticut's land is federally owned.

 - In 2014, the Black and Latino adult populations had the highest air pollution exposure indices—of 55 and 54 respectively—compared to an overall index of 41 and a White index of 36.

 - In 2012, Native American adults in Connecticut were most likely to have asthma (13.3 percent) with Black and Latino adults as the second most likely (12.3 percent), compared to an overall average of 9.5 percent and a 8.9 percent of the White population.

-- The relevant environmental agency in Connecticut is the Department of Energy & Environmental Protection, which is federally granted its authority by the Clean Water Act, the Clean Air Act, the Safe Drinking Water Act, the Pollution Prevention Act, the Toxic Substances Control Act, the Coastal Zone Management Act, the Comprehensive Environmental Response, Compensation, and Liability Act, and the Resource Conservation and Recovery Act.
+- The relevant environmental agency in Connecticut is the Department of Energy & Environmental Protection (DEEP), which is federally granted its authority by the Clean Water Act, the Clean Air Act, the Safe Drinking Water Act, the Pollution Prevention Act, the Toxic Substances Control Act, the Coastal Zone Management Act, the Comprehensive Environmental Response, Compensation, and Liability Act, and the Resource Conservation and Recovery Act.

 - The Connecticut Environmental Policy Act (CEPA) established policy for the state of Connecticut to require Environmental Impact Evaluations for any state action that could potentially impact the natural environment.